deephdc/audio-classification-tf/README.md

 **Requirements**

+- To support a wide range of audio formats we need  to make use of the FFMPEG library.
+To install it in Linux please run:
+    ```bash
+    apt-get install ffmpeg libavcodec-extra
+    ```
 - It is a requirement to have [Tensorflow>=1.12.0 installed](https://www.tensorflow.org/install/pip) (either in gpu or cpu mode).
 This is not listed in the `requirements.txt` as it [breaks GPU support](https://github.com/tensorflow/tensorflow/issues/7166).
 - This project has been tested in Ubuntu 18.04 with Python 3.6.5.
 Further package requirements are described in the `requirements.txt` file.

 To start using this framework run and download the [default weights](https://cephrgw01.ifca.es:8080/swift/v1/audio-classification-tf/default.tar.gz):